QT-DoG: Quantization-aware Training for Domain Generalization: Related Work

 \subsubsection{Weight Averaging}

-In contrast to combining or averaging predictions, combining or averaging weights from different training stages or different trained models has also been shown to be robust to OOD data.
-This approach has been one of the most widely-used techniques in the recent literature~\cite{Wortsman2022robust,mergefisher21,Wortsman2022ModelSA,Gupta2020Stochastic,choshen2022fusing,wortsman2021learning,maddox2019simple,Benton2021,cha2021swad,jain2023dart,ratatouille}.
-For example, SWAD~\cite{cha2021swad} uses weight averaging to facilitate finding a flat minimum and shows that it reduces overfitting and generalizes better across distribution shifts.
-Furthermore, DiWA\cite{rame2022diverse} shows that combining weights from various independently trained model offers more diversity in terms of weight distribution and improves the model's robustness to OOD data.
+Combining or averaging weights from different training stages or models has emerged as a robust approach to improve OOD generalization~\cite{Wortsman2022robust,mergefisher21,Wortsman2022ModelSA,Gupta2020Stochastic,choshen2022fusing,wortsman2021learning,maddox2019simple,Benton2021,cha2021swad,jain2023dart,ratatouille}.
+Techniques like SWAD~\cite{cha2021swad} leverage weight averaging to identify flat minima, reducing overfitting and enhancing generalization under distribution shifts.
+Similarly, DiWA~\cite{rame2022diverse} combines weights from independently trained models to improve robustness through increased diversity.

-\citet{arpit2021ensemble} combines the above mentioned two methodologies by proposing an ensemble of models trained with weight averaging.
-This is shown to yield superior performance to both weight averaging and ensembling when used independently.
-However, as mentioned before, it comes at the expense of a large memory footprint and computational cost.
-In this work, we address this by demonstrating that quantization (model compression) can be used to enhance generalization while reducing the computational cost and memory footprint.
+\citet{arpit2021ensemble} integrates ensembling with weight averaging, yielding superior performance compared to either method alone, albeit with significant memory and computational costs.
+To address these challenges, we demonstrate that quantization can improve generalization while reducing resource demands.

+Although flatter minima are not universally indicative of better domain generalization~\cite{andriushchenko2023modern}, they remain a valuable tool for improving robustness in many scenarios.
+Moreover, recent findings~\cite{mueller2023normalization} highlight that selective application of SAM~\cite{foret2020sharpness}, such as restricting it to normalization layers, can further refine its effectiveness.
+The consistent empirical success of SAM underscores its reliability as a method for enhancing domain generalization, despite the nuanced relationship between flatness and performance across different settings.